Carpinteria State Beach, Santa Barbara

 Finally, visitors can enjoy the magnificent view of the sea in one of the many cafes and restaurants that lie on the streets around the beach.

 Botany Bay is located in Sydney, at about 13 km/8.1 mi in the south of Sydney's CBD (Central Business District).
-Sydney Airport, lies on the northwestern side of Botany Bay.
-It is a famous spot for its amazing marine life and it is popular among water-sport enthusiasts.
+Botany Bay has an amazing marine life and the area around its entrance is very popular for scuba diving.
+The Tribars or The Container Wall is one of the many dive sites available on the spot.

-Palm Beach is a beach-side suburb in northern Sydney, at about 41 km/25 mi in the north of Sydney's CBD (Central Business District).
-It is considered to be the jewel of Sydney's northern peninsula, that offers a plethora of activities, such as surfing, fishing, diving and sailing.
-A beautiful beach holiday location that provides with many accommodation options, stylish cafes and good restaurants.
+Palm Beach is a beachside suburb in the northern Sydney, at about 41 km/25 mi in the north of Sydney's CBD (Central Business District).
+It is considered to be the jewel of Sydney's northern peninsula, that offers a plethora of activities, such as surfing, kite-surfing, diving and sailing.
+A beautiful beach holiday location that provides many accommodation options, stylish cafes and good restaurants.